 (a) post resignation / retirement from employment and

 (b) appointment and/or consultancy of its CIE employees by the private sector, in order to avoid the acceptance of positions following employment which could give rise to the potential for conflicts of interest and to confidentiality concerns and

 - comply with the CIE Group’s policy on discrimination, harassment, sexual harassment and bullying

 Management and employees are not allowed to be involved in outside employment/business interests in conflict or in potential conflict with the businesses of the CIE Group.
 Therefore it is important that all employees of the CIE Group disclose in writing to the Company/Group Secretary, through their superiors, details of any conflict of interest which might affect their impartiality in carrying out their duties as soon as they become apparent, including:

-- Any interest, shareholding or possible conflict of interest an employee has with any firm or organisation from which CIÉ Group purchases supplies, works or services, or through whom CIÉ Group proposes to sell services
+- any interest, shareholding or possible conflict of interest an employee has with any firm or organisation from which the CIE Group purchases supplies, works or services, or through whom the CIE Group proposes to sell property or services

 Where a conflict of interest situation could arise for an employee, he/she must desist from dealing with the contract or situation giving rise to the conflict or potential conflict of interest, and may not attempt in any way to influence decisions on the matter.

-- Acknowledge the responsibility to be loyal to CIÉ and fully committed in all its business activities while mindful that the organisation itself must at all times take into account the interests of its shareholder
+- acknowledge the responsibility to be loyal to CIE and fully committed in all its business activities while mindful that the organisation itself must at all times take into account the interests of its shareholder and

 - comply with employment equality and equal status legislation

 - commit to fairness in all business dealings